openvinotoolkit/openvino/docs/Documentation/model_introduction.md

          result = compiled_model(input_data)

-In option 1, where `openvino.save_model` function is used, an OpenVINO model will be serialized in the file system as a pair of files with extensions `.xml` and `.bin`.
+In Option 1, where `openvino.save_model` function is used, an OpenVINO model will be serialized in the file system as a pair of files with extensions `.xml` and `.bin`.
 This pair of files is called OpenVINO Intermediate Representation format (OpenVINO IR, or just IR) and useful for efficient model deployment.
 OpenVINO IR is intended to be loaded in another application with the `openvino.Core.read_model` for inference, please see details in :doc:`OpenVINO™ Runtime documentation <openvino_docs_OV_UG_OV_Runtime_User_Guide>`.

 Option 2, where ``openvino.compile_model`` is used, provides a convenient way to quickly switch from framework-based code to OpenVINO-based code in your already existing Python inference application.
+In this case, the converted model isn't saved to the IR, instead the model is compiled and used for inference in the same application.

 Following the option 1 means separating the model conversion and the model inference into two different applications.
-This approach addresses deployment scenarious where it is required to minimize extra dependencies and speedup model loading when model is deplyed.
-For example, to convert a Pytorch model to OpenVINO, `torch` Python module is required as a dependency and the conversion must be performed in Python.
-It takes extra time and memory that wouldn't be required for just inference.
-But when the result of the conversion is saved into the IR files with `openvino.save_model` it can be loaded in an application without `torch` dependency and without need to spend time for model conversion.
-Also such an inference appication can be written in another language supported by OpenVINO, for example, in C++.
+This approach addresses deployment scenarious where it is required to minimize extra dependencies and speedup model loading in the end inference application.
+For example, to convert a PyTorch model to OpenVINO, `torch` Python module is required as a dependency and the conversion must be performed in Python.
+It takes extra time and memory that wouldn't be required for inference of the converted model.
+But when the converted model is saved into the IR files with `openvino.save_model`, it can be loaded in a separate application without `torch` dependency and without need to spend time for model conversion.
+Also the inference appication can be written in other programming languages supported by OpenVINO, for example, in C++, and Python is not required to be installed for the inference application in this case.

 .. image:: _static/images/model_conversion_diagram.svg
    :alt: model conversion diagram